alvareztech/ios-tvexplorer/README.md

-# TV Provider for iOS
+# TV Explorer for iOS

 By Daniel Alvarez